rollerworks/search/README.md

 Credits
 -------

-The field-type extensions are largely inspired on the Symfony2 form component, and contain a good amount code originally developed by the amazing Symfony2 community.
+The field-type extensions are largely inspired on the Symfony Form Component, and contain a good amount code originally developed by the amazing Symfony developers.

-Documentation for types is also borrowed from the Symfony2 project.
+Documentation for types is also borrowed from the Symfony project.

 License
 -------

+RollerworksSearch is provided under the none-restrictive MIT license.

 [LICENSE](LICENSE)